 Wherever your conflict lies – the onerous boss who doesn’t see your value, the co-worker who tries to pass off your ideas as his own, your irritating commute on mass transit – these are the details that make your story genuinely yours!

 Who wants to root for a heroine who has it easy?
 Bring on the tough stuff – you’re up to the task!

 One of my favorite writers, Nora Ephron (of When Harry Met Sally “I’ll have what she’s having” fame), declared, “The tragedies of your life one day have the potential to be comic stories the next.”

 Consider your conflict – and how you persevere and ultimately succeed despite it – as what makes your story uniquely yours and worthy of sharing to appreciative audiences.

 And then live happily ever after.

-Got a good conflict?
+Got a GREAT conflict?
+We love conflict!
 Email me for a free strategy session or to be featured in an upcoming Commander-in-She story!